austin-rt/useMemo/README.md

 ## `useMemo` vs. `useCallback`

-To sum it up, `useCallback` stores the **definition** of the function, so it doesn't unnecessarily **redefine** on every render. `useCallback` creates referential equality between instances of the function across renders.
+To sum it up, `useCallback` stores the **definition** of the function, so it doesn't unnecessarily **redefine** every render. `useCallback` creates referential equality between instances of the function across renders.

-Similarly, `useMemo` stores the **result** of the function call, so it doesn't unnecessarily **recalculate** on every render. `useMemo` creates referential equality between instances of the value across renders.
+Similarly, `useMemo` stores the **result** of the function call, so it doesn't unnecessarily **recalculate** every render. `useMemo` creates referential equality between instances of the value across renders.

 You can already see how this is helpful and leads directly to the primary purpose of `useMemeo`.
 In short, the aptly named `useMemo` Hook is React's built-in memoization tool.